 Coat Length: Short hair

 Coat Color: Blue-gray with silver tips

-Eye Color: Green or amber
+Eye Color: Green is preferred, amber is acceptable

 Life Expectancy: 15 to 19 years